FStarLang/FStar/INSTALL.md

 The first step builds an F* compiler that runs on .NET.
 The last two steps build a native, more optimized binary of F*.

+It may be the case that it's easier for you to build F* directly from the OCaml sources.
+Therefore, for convenience, we keep a (possibly outdated) snapshot of the F* sources translated to OCaml.
+This allows you to bootstrap F* with just an OCaml compiler.
+See [Building F* using the OCaml snapshot].

+### Building F* from sources (.NET version) ###

 #### On Windows 7/8 using Visual Studio ####